eZWALT/BDM-Big-Data-Management/PROJECT/README.md

 In order to fully utilize this project, there is several software and access to private apis you will need, as described in the following sections.
 To guarantee the ease of execution/portability of this project you will need:

 - Docker Compose                   (Mandatory)
+- Set up a .env file / environment variables (API keys and information, Airflow authentification (use defualt values airflow/airflow))(Mandatory)
 - Java (To execute spark locally)  (Optional) --> aditionally create a HOST_IP environment variable with your IPv4
 - Python 3.11 (To execute locally) (Optional)
-- Set up a .env file inside both the airflow directory and main project directory (API KEYS)

 Note: To execute pyspark on the driver node (your pc/laptop) you will need to install java and set the java_home environment variable and have python 3.11